 - Take stock of the items you may already have.

 - Check with family if they have two of something.
 They might want to part with a few tools, to lighten up their kitchen drawers.

-Kitchen Tools: Smoothie 101 Zero To Hero Must Haves!
+Kitchen Tools to Take Your Smoothie Making From Zero To Hero

 When making smoothies it’s always good to have a hand juicer.
 This one comes with a free recipe book and is high quality stainless steel.
 These are handy for adding lemon or lime into your drinks.
 Think peach / lemonade, raspberry lime sherbet or any combination you can think up!
 You can refer to my smoothie post yesterday to help you with 25+ Smoothie recipes and I have also included a few free (*at the time of this writing) Kindle eBooks to help you get started in the right direction.
 Smoothie eBooks